DomBom16/zenif/docs/modules/log.md

 ## Logging Functions

-The `Logger` class provides several logging functions to help with debugging and conveying information:
+The `Logger` and `StructuredLogger` classes provides several logging functions to help with debugging and conveying information:

 - `info`: For general information messages
 - `debug`: For detailed debugging information